Para toda la vida (TV series)

-Para toda la vida (English: For all life) is a Mexican telenovela produced for Televisa in 1996.
+Para toda la vida (English: For all life) is a Mexican telenovela produced for Televisa and Megavisión in 1996.

 On Monday, April 15, 1996, Canal de las Estrellas started broadcasting Para toda la vida weekdays at 9:30pm, replacing Acapulco, cuerpo y alma.
 The last episode was broadcast on Friday, August 2, 1996 with Bendita mentira replacing it.

 Ofelia Medina and Exequiel Lavanderos starred as protagonists, while Silvia Pasquel starred as main antagonist.